sanalabs/collaboration-kit/packages/y-redux/README.md

 The YType can be a deep structure containing YMaps, YArrays and JSON primitives.

 The Yjs mutations are batched into a transaction.
-Writes in both directions (Redux and Yjs) are throttled for performance (and is configurable).

 ### Retaining referential equality whenever possible